-Kansas City Chiefs vs. Seattle Seahawks Odds, Analysis, NFL Betting Pick
+Kansas City Chiefs vs. Seattle Seahawks: Odds, Analysis, NFL Betting Pick

 Smart betting pick

 Kansas City gets the checkmark on offense but Seattle owns the better running game and the better defense.
-And in matchups like this the latter two factors usually indicate the better bet.
-Smart money here sides with the Seahawks.
+And in matchups like this, the latter two factors usually indicate the better bet.
+The smart money here sides with the Seahawks.

 NFL betting trends

-The total has gone over in the Chiefs' last four games vs the Seahawks.
+The total has gone over in the Chiefs' last four games vs. the Seahawks.

 The Seahawks are 24-6-4 ATS in their last 34 games at night.